 - Other than the above 2 aspects, people are also appreciative of the company’s practice to compensate for members’ time in the screener surveys even if they don’t qualify for the final survey ultimately.

-This is surely a more friendly approach than those practiced by other panels such as Opinion Outpost, which pays nothing to unqualified members.
+This is surely a more friendly approach than those practiced by other survey sites such as Opinion Outpost, which pays nothing to unqualified members.
 It is always a sour taste in the mouth when you attempted a few screening questions, and only to be told that you are not a good fit.
-However, that feeling can be somewhat offset by a few reward points, courtesy of Ipsos I-Say.
+However, that feeling can be somewhat offset by a few reward points that you can get, courtesy of Ipsos I-Say.

-In truth, the points are not going to be significant, but it is a good way to massage the ego nevertheless.
+In truth, the points you can get are not going to be significant, but it is a good way to massage the ego nevertheless.

 - Consistent with everything in life, there are also grouses among netizens on I-Say’s points redeeming system.